 CPNI is here to help support and guide you through the requirements to comply with the HSCB community pharmacy assurance framework (CPAF).
-We have developed a range of resources which are designed to encourage and support contractors to review and update current practice where necessary.
+We have developed a range of resources (see below) which are designed to encourage and support contractors to review and update current practice where necessary.

 What is the CPAF?

 The purpose of the HSCB assurance framework is to monitor compliance of community pharmacy contractors with Terms of Service, service specifications and related professional standards to ensure that patients and members of the public receive safe, effective and high-quality pharmaceutical services.

 The CPAF consists of two components: